jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Sports events do attract some visitors from out of the area, which may represent new spending imported into the local economy; however, the tourism effects of sport have been estimated to be small.
 Most of the attendees of professional sports games are local residents.

 Not all out-of town spectators represent net new spending.

-- Casuals: Visitors who chose to attend a sports event among many potential leisure options (e.g., dining out at a local restaurant or visiting a local attraction) represent a reallocation of tourist spending.
+- **Casual visitors:** Visitors who chose to attend a sports event among many potential leisure options (e.g., dining out at a local restaurant or visiting a local attraction) represent a reallocation of tourist spending.
--Time-switchers:  Attendees who adjust their visits to coincide with games also would have otherwise spent their money in the area.
+- **Time-switchers:** Attendees who adjust their visits to coincide with games also would have otherwise spent their money in the area.
 For example, grandparents may choose to visit their grandchildren during the baseball season in order to catch a game, rather than coming visiting during Thanksgiving.

 The benefits of attracting visitors are also not evenly distributed across the hospitality industry.
 For example, hotel taxes that are often used to fund the sports projects are typically paid by all hotels in the jurisdiction.
 However, the benefits tend to accrue to lodging establishments close to event venues at the expense of hotels further away.
 Even if some positive tourism effects exist, a recent economic study [concluded]((https://doi.org/10.1111/ecin.12572):
 >"The evidence suggests that increased tourism, and associated increased tourism-related tax revenue, is a rather tenuous reason to justify public subsidies of venues and events."